 Marti Hatch, B.A., M.Div., LCMHC-A

 As a pastor in the United Methodist Church since 1991, Marti provided pastoral care for individuals of all ages as well as families and groups.
 After serving churches in Hayesville, Fuquay-Varina, Franklin, Gastonia, and Mount Olive, North Carolina; Greenville, South Carolina; and a mission and retreat center in Hayesville, North Carolina, she began the journey to become a licensed professional counselor.
-She received her Master of Arts in Clinical Mental Health Counseling from Wake Forest University August 2017.
+She received her Master of Arts in Clinical Mental Health Counseling from Wake Forest University in August 2017.
 She is now a Licensed Clinical Mental Health Counselor Associate in the state of North Carolina and a Nationally Certified Counselor.

 In addition to graduating from WFU and becoming an LPCA, Marti earned a BA in Religion and Psychology from Meredith College and holds a Master of Divinity from Duke University.
 She is an ordained elder in the North Carolina Annual Conference of the United Methodist Church.
 Marti was trained as a Spiritual Director through the Sursum corda Spiritual Formation Training Program.
 Her clinical training includes serving as a counseling intern at the Boys and Girls Homes of North Carolina at Lake Waccamaw while still serving as a full-time pastor.

-Marti’s therapeutic approach is Person-Centered with strong influences from Cognitive Behavior and Narrative therapies, trauma informed care, grief and loss recovery, and strengths-based-wellness approaches.
+Marti’s therapeutic approach is Person-Centered with strong influences from Cognitive Behavior and Narrative therapies, trauma-informed care, grief and loss recovery, and strengths-based-wellness approaches.
 Her counseling interests include issues of faith and spirituality, storytelling and art, calling and identity, and healing and wholeness.
-With graduate certification in Women’s Studies, she has a heart for women’s issues, caring for caregivers, and supporting those who have been hurt within the church.
+With a graduate certification in Women’s Studies, she has a heart for women’s issues, caring for caregivers, and supporting those who have been hurt within the church.

-Originally from the Research Triangle, Marti is thrilled to be returning to Raleigh to begin practicing as a full time pastoral counselor with Shattuck Wellness and Behavioral Health Services.
+Originally from the Research Triangle, Marti is thrilled to be returning to Raleigh to begin practicing as a full-time pastoral counselor with Shattuck Wellness and Behavioral Health Services.